RandyWritesCode/new-leaves-app/README.md

 ## Features: ##
 - Scroll through a feed of user posts
 - Search for posts by title, summary or category
-- Post your own traditions using the New Leaf feature
+- Post your own traditions using the 'New Leaf' feature
-- Sign up and login for full access to features (coming soon)
+- Sign up and login for full access to features

 ## Available Scripts ##